The Dead Prince and the Talking Doll: The Sangudda-Sanguddi Box

+Tales combined with type ATU 923B

+The Lucky Princess

 In a tale from Uttar Pradesh published by author Krishna Prakash Bahadur with the title The Lucky Princess, a king summons his seven daughters to ask them by whose good fortune do they have food to eat.
 The six elder princesses answer that it is their father's good fortune, while the youngest says it is herself.
 The king, enraged, promises to find a dead man for her to marry: he marries his six elder daughters to princes, and takes his cadette with him to the forest to fulfil his threat.
 While in the forest, they get thirsty, and the king orders his daughter to enter a nearby house in search of water.
 As soon as she enters, the door closes on her, and the king leaves her there.
 As for the princess, she notices she is inside a palace; she opens every room and finds a dead prince's body in the attic, all prickled with needles.
 The princess decides to remove the needles, one by one.
 One day, a merchant passes by the palace and offers a maidservant, whom the princess takes for herself.
 While the maidservant does the chores around the palace, the princess dedicates to the task of removing the needles.
 Thus, the time comes when there are only three remaining needles on his eyelid, and the princess asks the maidservant to cover for her, while she goes to take a bath.
 Seizing the opportunity, the maidservant removes the last needles and revives the prince, lying to him she is a princess and the real princess is a mere servant.
 Some time later, the prince buys from the market an emerald and a pigtail for the false princess and a doll on the true's one request.
 The real princess tells her sorrows to the doll every night, which sparks the prince's curiosity to hear it.
 The prince asks the maidservant about her taletelling to the doll, and the real princess reveals the deceit.
 The prince then turns the maidservant inside out, and marries the real princess.

+The Princess who Loved her Father like Salt

 India-born author Maive Stokes collected and published the Indian tale The Princess who Loved her Father like Salt.
 In the first part of the tale, three princesses are asked a question about how much they love their father.
 After the princess is banished by her father to the jungle, she finds a palace deep within the jungle.
 Inside lies a prince in a deep sleep, his body prickled by needles.
 She begins the task of carefully taking each needle, one by one, until one day she purchases a slave girl to keep her company.
 Maive Stokes compared this tale to a Sicilian variant collected by folklorist Laura Gonzenbach, with the name Der böse Schulmeister und die wandernde Königstochter ("The Evil Schoolmaster and the Wandering Princess").